ginic/topic-modeling-study/README.md

 # topic-modeling-study
-Independent study on topic modeling
+Independent study on topic modeling with a focus on investigating non-English literary corpora.

+# Dependencies
+- Mallet should be installed and on the class path